AlibabaCloudDocs/ros/intl.en-US/Resource Types/ECS/ALIYUN::ECS::InstanceGroup.md

     Type: Number
     Description: >-
       Prepaid time period.
 Unit is month, it could be from 1 to 9 or 12, 24, 36, 48, 60.
-Default value is 1.
-Old instances will not be changed.
+Default value is 1.Old instances will not be changed.
     AllowedValues:
       - 1
       - 2